McGrapefruit/McGrapefruit/README.md

 ### I dont really know what I am doing here and where this is going yet..

 This is a first try in sharing some of the things I worked on.

-Most of the topics here are somewhat connected to Obsidian.md
+Most of the topics here on github will probably be somewhat connected to Obsidian.md

-## My background

 I am no developer.
 I am a communicator.
 I help to communicate and aggregate.